moon-home/BacteriaVideoClassification/README.md

 # ParticleVideoClassification

 You can have a look of a sample the raw videos by clicking the pictures below:
-(The entire data set of videos can be found here: http://bioimageanalysis.org/track/)
+(The entire video dataset can be found here: http://bioimageanalysis.org/track/)

 [![](http://i3.ytimg.com/vi/GRcHFAG37GE/hqdefault.jpg)](https://www.youtube.com/watch?v=GRcHFAG37GE "")